 Sports and outdoor activities in Milan

-Even though it isn’t known for an abundance of green spaces, Milan offers plenty of outdoor activities.
+Even though it isn’t known for its abundance of green spaces, Milan offers plenty of outdoor activities.

 Apart from swimming pools, walking trails through parks, and picnic spots within the city limits, there are some thrilling mountain biking routes and a few good golf courses just outside of town.
 The Le Rovedine Golf Club, for instance, has excellent facilities, good restaurants and a gorgeous view.